 The final year once again sees MBBS students get back to the grind, engaging in the rigorous study of a wide range of clinical subjects like Surgery, Medicine, Orthopedics, Pediatrics, Radiology, Dermatology and Anesthesia as they prepare to become practicing doctors.
 This process is accentuated at the time of the one year internship, where MBBS students are in practice no less than doctors. “ You don’t treat patients till the final year and start only during the internship.
 In this sense, the internship period at the end of the MBBS course is basically one becoming a doctor.
 There are not too many responsibilities but you learn everything there is to know about dealing with patients.
 That feeling of progression from a student to an actual practitioner is quite amazing”, shares Dr. Prabhu.

-The MD, MS and DNB courses are each of three years’ duration, while a PG Diploma course can be done in two years but requires an additional two years of study in MD or MS to hold the same value.
+The Doctor of Medicine (MD), Masters of Surgery (MS) and Diplomate of National Board (DNB) courses are each of three years’ duration, while a PG Diploma course can be done in two years but requires an additional two years of study in MD or MS to hold the same value.

 According to Steve,”Keeping aside the financial aspect of pursuing a PG course, one should choose the specialization based on their calibre and interest, which will be known to them during their internship period.
 If you are planning to pursue a MD, then General Medicine and Radiology are the most in demand.
 If you think you have good surgical skills, then you can go for MS in ENT, Gynecology or Opthalmology.
 If you are interested in lab work or teaching, you can opt for paraclinical specializations like Anatomy or Biochemistry.
 Then, there are emerging MD specializations like Nuclear Medicine and Radiotherapy.
 It all depends on your interest area”.